rcMarty/Vectoreq-TV/lib/esp32_can/README.md

 ## changes

-i personally made little workaround with debuggingMode to use it with platformio
+I personally made little workaround with debuggingMode to use it with platformio.
+Original git repository is here: https://github.com/collin80/esp32_can